gnailuy/gnailuy.com/_posts/2011-07-15-how-to-change-mac-address-in-linux.markdown

 ```

 In debian/ubuntu, the network interface is configured in file `/etc/network/interface`.
-And the syntax are totally different with those in Redhat-like system.
+And the syntax is totally different with those in Redhat-like system.
 But it is also very easy to change the MAC address:

 ``` bash
 vi /etc/network/interface